geotribu/qchat/docs/usage/slash_commands.md

 - Positive: "It is certain", "Without a doubt", "Yes definitely", "Outlook good"
 - Neutral: "Reply hazy, try again", "Ask again later", "Cannot predict now"
 - Negative: "Don't count on it", "My reply is no", "Outlook not so good", "Very doubtful"

+### /dizz

+Make your QGIS shake for 3 seconds.

+### /flick

+Woohoo !
+QGIS is flicking the wrist for 3 seconds !

 ## Autocomplete